METAL FINISHING HEADQUARTERS

 FED QQ-S-365

-note: newer specifications
+Note: newer specifications switch meanings

 The QQ-S-365 specification was cancelled at QQ-S-365D revision, but any silver shop should know the spec, and machine shops should pay attention to the Intended Use section when machining threaded fasteners.
 Unfortunately, the superseding ASTM B700 spec did not follow the same reference call outs.
 Silver Plate per QQ-S-365 Type I Grade A/B is a matte finish, Silver Plate per QQ-S-365 Type II Grade A/B is a semi-bright finish, and Silver Plate per QQ-S-365 Type III Grade A/B is a bright finish.
 The Grade is used to specify chromate anti-tarnish post-plating.
 The ASTM B700 uses the Type reference to specify plate purity, the Grade reference to specify the finish, and the anti-tarnish treatment is specified by the Class reference.
 "Type I" or "Type II" silver needs to be qualified by the referenced specification.